paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

   (C) a brief description of the measurement and verification plan and planned funding source.

-(3) In the case of a military construction project for energy resiliency or energy security, the rationale for how the project would enhance mission assurance, support mission critical functions, and address known vulnerabilities.
+(3) In the case of a military construction project for energy resilience or energy security, the rationale for how the project would enhance mission assurance, support mission critical functions, and address known vulnerabilities.

 (4) Such other information as the Secretary considers appropriate.

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–232 substituted “resilience” for “resiliency” in section catchline.

+2017—Pub.
+L. 115–91, § 2831(c)(1), substituted “energy resilience” for “energy resiliency” wherever appearing in text.

+Subsec. (b)(1).
+Pub.
+L. 115–91, § 2801(e)(1), struck out “in writing” after “shall notify” and “or, if earlier, the end of the 14-day period beginning on the date on which a copy of the notification is provided” after “received by such committees” and substituted “14-day period” for “21-day period”.

 2016—Pub.
 L. 114–328, § 2805(a)(1)(A), inserted “resiliency and” before “conservation construction projects” in section catchline.
 Text quoted in directory language of amendment was editorially conformed to the style of the catchline.

 Subsec. (a).
 Pub.
 L. 114–328, § 2805(a)(1)(B), substituted “military construction project for energy resiliency, energy security, or energy conservation” for “military construction project for energy conservation”.